Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - TR_B1
-     - Book Requests (Excluding OA_Gold).
-A pre-set Standard View of TR showing full text activity for all book content which is not Gold Open Access.
+     - Book Requests (Controlled).
+A pre-set Standard View of TR showing full text activity for all book content which is not Open or Free_To_Read.
      -

    * - TR_B2